cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/technical-platform.md

 When chosing technologies for service delivery, CDS uses open-source solutions, which are widely used, frequently updated,  work on both server and client, focused on the user, iterative development and continuous testing.
 This makes the product more likely to ship on time with a high level of security and fewer bugs.
 Using the following technologies and standards aligns with the [Government of Canada Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html).

-You can see the [frontend](https://github.com/cds-snc/report-a-cybercrime/blob/master/frontend/utils/loadTesting.js) and [api](https://github.com/cds-snc/report-a-cybercrime/blob/master/api/utils/loadTesting.js) utilities and [Azure Pipeline](../assets/docs/azure-pipeline.pdf)for more details.

 # Engineering choices
  > * **JavaScript:** This is effectively the only programming language that web browsers can  run to build web pages.
 It is the language of the browser, which allows the team to use a single language across both the frontend and backend of the system.
 It has security and efficiency backed in.
  > * **React:** This is a JavaScript library created by Facebook.
 It allows developers to build high-quality robust applications, resources and tools quickly by composing components together.